barsoom/devbook/styleguide/README.md

 If you missed the vote and want to veto it after the fact, we will revert it.
 But if months have passed we encourage you to instead make a new pull request.

+Whenever possible, try to make it automatically enforced by something like [Rubocop](https://github.com/bbatsov/rubocop).

 ---
 ### General